wokamoto/dogmap.jp/wp-content/plugins/wp-system-health/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==

+= Attention =
+Version(s) 1.4.x will be the last version(s) with compatibility support down to WordPress 2.7!
+Upcomming higher versions will required WordPress 3.5 as minimum version.

+= Version 1.4.0 =
+* Bugfix: compatibility with WP 3.5
+* Bugfix: progress bar styles adjusted
+* Bugfix: repaired broken dashboard drag/drop and click handler within widget
+* Feature: extended list of WordPress constants
+* Feature: smaller plugin code because of extraction overview to external file loaded on demand only
+* Feature: PHP section now list the full information php_info() would show
+* Feature: CPU usage chart at Dashboard with live data of last 2 min.

 = Version 1.3.3 =
 * Feature: first part of test suite: memory limit tester